jabadymandry/github-flow/03-Back-end/02-Twitter-API/README.md

 👉 Take some time to read the [26.4. `unittest`](https://docs.python.org/3/library/unittest.html) chapter.

-OK, the test is written, let's run the test! (it should not be green):
+OK, the test is written, let's run it! (it should not be green):

 ```bash
 pipenv run nosetests tests/test_models.py